gregspurrier/portage/README.md

 ```

 ## To Do
-- Allow parens to be omitted from one-argument functions, just like `->`
 - Make `-+->>`, equivalent to `->>`
 - Monadic (?) handling and propagation of errors down the flow
 - Parallel flows